AI is Missing Cognition. We Deliver it in Real-Time.

 The concept of engaging humans in the AI decision loop is not new, but enabling it in the critical path at scale and in near real-time is nowhere close to trivial.
 For companies focused on building the best robots and AI models in their fields, it’s also entirely non-core.
 We make it instantly accessible and radically cost-effective by delivering technology and operations in a simple-to-deploy API/SDK.

-When called, our role is not to take over control (more on the challenges with remote piloting, a.k.a.
-TeleOperations, in a separate post) — AI systems are intelligent enough.
+When called, our role is not to take over control (read more on the challenges with remote piloting, a.k.a.
+TeleOperations) — AI systems are intelligent enough.
 What we deliver are the missing contextual cues that those systems sometimes need as input to make confident real-world decisions in the face of unexpected challenges.

 From autonomous agricultural robots to computer vision-based insurance inspections, SparkAI is opening the floodgates at some of the world’s largest enterprises and fastest-growing startups to launch and scale revolutionary automation products faster than ever.